Wogrim/Python-Notes/readme.md

 ```
 (or without "not")

-pop a dictionary value out of the dictionary
+pop a dictionary value out of the dictionary, default value if it is not in the dictionary
 ```
 val = scores.pop("Bob")
+val = scores.pop("Bob", default=0)
 ```

 delete a dictionary entry without doing anything with the value